 Multiple Properties

-If you own real property in more than one state, a will creates a multi-state probate problem.
+If you own real property in more than one state, a plan without a trust creates a multi-state probate problem.
 Your estate may have to go through the probate process in every state where property is located.
 That means multiple attorneys, multiple court proceedings, multiple timelines, and multiple sets of costs, all running simultaneously or sequentially.

 A revocable living trust that is properly funded with all of the properties eliminates this entirely.
 The properties pass according to the trust’s instructions in a single process, regardless of how many states they span.
-For retirees who own a primary residence in one state and a vacation property in another, this is often the clearest practical argument for a trust.
+For retirees who own a primary residence in one state and a vacation property in another, this is often the clearest practical reason a trust is the right foundation.

 Blended Families

-When a family includes children from prior relationships, step-children, or other non-traditional structures, the standard distribution patterns that a will follows may not reflect what the person actually intended.
-A simple will that leaves everything to a surviving spouse may result in the children from a prior marriage receiving nothing if the surviving spouse later changes their own estate plan.
+When a family includes children from prior relationships, step-children, or other non-traditional structures, the standard distribution patterns the rest of your plan might follow may not reflect what you actually intend.
+Leaving everything outright to a surviving spouse may result in the children from a prior marriage receiving nothing if the surviving spouse later changes their own estate plan.

 A trust can address this by specifying that a surviving spouse receives income from the trust during their lifetime, with the principal eventually passing to children from the first marriage.
 This structure, sometimes called a marital trust or a credit shelter trust depending on how it is set up, allows the grantor to provide for a current spouse while protecting children’s ultimate inheritance.
-These arrangements require careful drafting by an estate planning attorney, but they would be much harder to achieve through a will alone.
+These arrangements require careful drafting by an estate planning attorney and are part of why a trust is the foundation of blended-family estate plans.

-A trust solves this by allowing you to name a trustee, spell out exactly how the assets should be managed and distributed for the child’s benefit, and specify when and under what conditions the child receives control of the remaining assets.
-This is far more flexible, more private, and more aligned with the grantor’s actual intentions than leaving the outcome to a court.
+A trust solves the problem of managing money for a minor.
+You can name a trustee, spell out exactly how the assets should be managed and distributed for the child’s benefit, and specify when and under what conditions the child receives control of the remaining assets.
+This is far more flexible, more private, and more aligned with your actual intentions than leaving the outcome to a court-appointed guardian of the property.
+For retirees thinking about how to provide for grandchildren over time, a trust provides the structure to do so.

 Complex Assets